Apoc70/Get-ExchangeEnvironmentReport/README.md

 Based on the original 1.6.2 version by Steve Goodman

+## NOTE

+This reposiroty is archived.
+You can find updated versions of the script in this new [repository](https://github.com/Apoc70/PowerShell-Scripts).

 ## Description

 This script creates an HTML report showing the following information about an Exchange 2019, 2016, 2013, 2010, and, to a lesser extent, 2007 and 2003 environment.